 I graduated from the British College of Osteopathic Medicine (BCOM) in 2005 with first class honours.

-As part of my training at BCOM, I studied nutrition and naturopathy and can advise you on natural ways to help manage conditions such as raised cholesterol, osteoarthritis, carpal tunnel syndrome, increased blood pressure and circulatory problems.
+As part of my training at BCOM, I studied nutrition and naturopathy and can advise you on natural ways to help manage conditions alongside lifestyle advice to assist with issues such as stress management and weight loss.
 I have a particular interest in women’s health.

-I especially enjoy treating pelvic and sacro-iliac problems and running injuries as well as shoulder conditions and headaches.
+I especially enjoy treating pelvic and sacro-iliac problems and running injuries as well as headaches.
 I like to work using a variety of techniques depending on the patient and his or her presenting symptoms.